AmitSegal26/SPAProject/README.md

 # very important to clean the local storage memory, thats because some of the local storage key names might be identical amongst the other students.
 ENJOY THE WEBSITE!

+# The website uses Bootstrap files for decorations including icons. its a live server based website which means it should work when a live server is on!

+# The website uses object oriented coding methods and functioning methods.

+# The website is for practicing JS Advanced!

 ### For the tester convinience - there are 2 users ready for testing the website.

 Amit (business/admin account):